juliendenize/eztorch/docs/source/get_started/structure.md

 ### Run

 The folder `run/` contains various scripts to make training or evaluation.
-These scripts thanks an Hydra configuration should perform a task agnostically to specific classes or architectures and be able to generalize to any relevant Hydra configuration.
+These scripts thanks a Hydra configuration should perform a task agnostically to specific classes or architectures and be able to generalize to any relevant Hydra configuration.

 ### Tests

-The folder `tests/` contains various tests to ensure that components in Eztorch properly works.
+The folder `tests/` contains various tests to ensure that components in Eztorch properly work.

-As a general rule of thumb, the best would be to test individual component every time they are added, which is not the case for now.
+As a general rule of thumb, the best would be to test individual components every time they are added, which is not the case for now.

 ## Library structure